 As with anything in recovery, you have to find what works for you in consultation with your physician.

-Remedy Recovery supports the use of cannabis.
+Remedy Recovery supports the use of cannabis when it’s recommended and prescribed by your doctor.
 Research supports our belief that cannabis can be a vital tool as an exit drug from self-harming drug use as well as supporting the process of recovery.
 We understand that sleep is critical to recovery.
 Remedy has a full sleep analysis program for all clients to maximize the benefits of sleep, that may or may not include cannabis.
-Visit our website for more information.